BaselessProgrammer/AntiVoidDamage/README.md

 Currently, the minimum Y-level is set in the source code (`$minY` variable in `Main.php`).
 You can change the value by editing the plugin code and recompiling.

-## License

-MIT License
-See the LICENSE file for details.